grafana/grafana-infinity-datasource/src/wiki/url.md

 ---
 slug: '/wiki/url'
 title: 'URL'
-previous_page_title: "Provisioning"
+previous_page_title: 'Provisioning'
-previous_page_slug: "/wiki/provisioning"
+previous_page_slug: '/wiki/provisioning'
-next_page_title: "Configuration"
+next_page_title: 'Configuration'
-next_page_slug: "/wiki/configuration"
+next_page_slug: '/wiki/configuration'
 ---

 ## URL

 You can enter any URL in the query URL field.
 URL should be a valid json / csv / graphql / xml / html endpoint.

-If your datasource settings have URL configured, that will be prefixed along with all of your queries.

-> If you specify the URL as `https://example.com/path` in your datasource config and `/my-endpoint?foo=bar` as your url in the query, then the final URL will be `https://example.com/path/my-endpoint?foo=bar`

 In the query editor, click the expand icon next the URL field to configure more query URL options like HTTP Method (GET/POST), additional headers and additional query strings.

+**Leave the URL in the datasource configuration blank.** URL in the datasource config is now deprecated.
+Use URL in the query editor instead.

 ## Variables in URL